erichuang2015/directorist/readme.txt

 12. Plugin default setting page

 == Changelog ==

+= 3.1.4 =
+* Added Language .pot file for easy translation to any language

 = 3.1.3 =
 * Fixed some minor issues and made the plugin compatible with stripe payment gateway